 This vehicle is equipped with the NISSAN Advanced Air Bag System for the driver and front passenger seats.
 This system is designed to meet certification requirements under U.S. regulations.
 It is also permitted in Canada.
-However, all of the information, cautions and warnings in this manual still apply and must be followed.
+All of the information, cautions and warnings in this manual apply and must be followed.